swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 ## Adding tags

 To add a tag to a test, use the ``Trait/tags(_:)-505n9`` trait.
-These traits take sequences of tags as arguments, and those tags are then applied to the corresponding test at runtime.
-If they are applied to a test suite, then all tests in that suite inherit those tags.
+This trait takes a sequence of tags as its argument, and those tags are then applied to the corresponding test at runtime.
+If any tags are applied to a test suite, then all tests in that suite inherit those tags.

 The testing library does not assign any semantic meaning to any tags, nor does